dnleek/shipbreaker-racers-ledger/README.md

 # Requirements
 Hardspace Shipbreaker.

-BepInEx: https://github.com/BepInEx/BepInEx/releases (You want the x64 .zip.)
+BepInEx: https://github.com/BepInEx/BepInEx/releases (You want the x64 `.zip`.)

 This mod (download the `RACErsLedgerRelease.zip` file in this repo)